 MSCF NYC students have 24-hour access to the program site.
-Students are given access cards that allow them to enter the fifth floor where the program is located.
 All students are required to show their CMU student ID card and sign in before being allowed to process to the fifth floor.
+CMU student ID cards also open the campus doors on the 5th floor.
 The building has a 24-hour security guard present at the front desk in the lobby.
 All visitors must be announced and given permission by a MSCF NYC staff member to access the program site.
 The building is closed to the general public after business hours and only students with a valid CMU ID and employees who have access cards can lawfully enter the building.

 Adequate lighting is provided throughout the building.
-All entrances to the program site can only be opened by an CMU ID.
-Security cameras are also installed by all three entrances and in all public areas of the campus.
+All entrances to the program site can only be opened by a CMU ID.
+Security camera are also installed by all three entrances, in all public areas of the campus, and in both classrooms.
 Maintenance and repairs of light fixtures are done by Knight Electric, 212-989-2333.
 Maintenance and repair of entrance doors is handled by Rudin Management, 212-344-5290.
 Security camera repairs are made by the Information Technology Director, Carl Eisenbeis, 412-268-1751.